CiBotProject/bot-docs/SERVICE.md

 # Service Milestone

+Please refer to the [bot](https://github.ncsu.edu/CiBot/bot) repo to view the current code base and commit history.

 ## 1. Use Cases

 Descriptions of our three use cases can be found in the [Design](DESIGN.md) and [Bot](BOT.md) milestones.
 Video demonstrations of the functional CiBot services for each use case can be found in the screencast embedded in the last section of this document.